robertoschwald/grails-gitcheck/README.md

 scm.skipGitBranchCheck - If true, do not perform the git branch check [false]

-scm.skipGitCommitCheck - If true, do not perform uncommitted changes check. [true]
+scm.skipGitCommitCheck - If true, do not perform uncommitted changes check. [false]

-scm.skipGitPushedCheck - If true, do not perform unpushed change sets check. [true]
+scm.skipGitPushedCheck - If true, do not perform unpushed change sets check. [false]

-scm.failOnGitOriginCheck - If true, perform origin unpulled change sets check. [true]
+scm.skipGitOriginCheck - If true, perform origin unpulled change sets check. [false]

 scm.appendRevToWarName - If true, append the current git repository revision to the war file name. [false]